 Patients

 Patients were screened for eligibility as they arrived at the emergency department.
 Eligible patients were approached in the emergency department to consent to follow up, if they were conscious.
 If they were unconscious a patient representative was approached to consent to follow up.
-Once the patient was conscious we approached the patient to affirm the patient representative’s consent.
+Once the patient was conscious, we approached the patient to affirm the patient representative’s consent.
 We followed up patients at discharge, at 24 hours after arrival at the emergency department, and at 30 days after arrival at the emergency department.

 Residents